-In 2009, Professor Ambrose was a Resident Fellow for the Open Society Justice Institute in Beijing, China, working on developing criminal defense clinics in several universitiess across China.
-She has also worked extensively with newly established clinics in Indonesia, in partnership with the UW Asian Law Center.
+In 2009, Professor Ambrose was a Resident Fellow for the Open Society Justice Institute in Beijing, China, working on developing criminal defense clinics in several universities across China.
+She has also worked extensively with newly-established clinics in Indonesia, in partnership with the UW Asian Law Center.

 In 2012, Professor Ambrose received the Shanara Gilbert Emerging Clinician Award from the Association of American Law Schools Section on Clinical Legal Education.

-She serves on the Juvenile Justice Subcommittee of the Washington State Minority and Justice Commission and on the Board of Directors of Society of Counsel Representing Accused Persons.
+She serves on King County Public Defense Advisory Board and the Juvenile Justice Subcommittee of the Washington State Minority and Justice Commission.